CoralineAda/lftm/README.md

 ![Sample Project View](https://github.com/CoralineAda/lftm/blob/master/daily_example.png)

 It's important to keep these as plain text files.
-Don't do markdown or anything like that; this will increase friction.
+Don't feel obliged to do markdown or anything like that; this will increase friction by making you think about formatting.
 Plain text is faster, and faster means that you'll actually use the system.

 ## Folder Structure

 ### 1-on-1s
-Keep a separate document for each person with whom you have 1-on-1s.
-Make date headings, and keep it updated with things that you want to talk about on that date.
+Keep a separate document for each person with whom you have regular 1-on-1s.
+Make date headings, and keep it updated with things that you talked about.
+Add a "Next Time" header to track a backlog of topics or as a periodic reminder to check in on something.
 Before your 1-on-1, open the document to review your last session and remind yourself of the things that you want to talk about.

 During the meeting or immediately afterward, write down anything else that you talked about and capture action items.
 After the meeting is over, transfer the action items to your work journal under the `Soon` heading.